sudo-mko/Libsys/README.md

 2. **Database errors**: Run `python manage.py migrate` to ensure all migrations are applied
 3. **Permission denied**: Make sure you're in the virtual environment and have proper permissions
 4. **Node.js errors**: Ensure Node.js and npm are properly installed
+5. **Npm path error**: You may need to adjust the NPM path in settings depending on the operating system you have, the path is different for windows and mac/linux

 ## 👥 Made By